RichLewis007/Web-Awesome-Components-List/README.md

 ---

 ##### Page Notes
-<sub>‡ References to the **Waffle House restaurant**, which allows you to customize hash browns using a specific lingo to add toppings or ingredients, such as Scattered (spread thin), Smothered (with onions), Covered (with cheese), Chunked (with ham), Diced (with tomatoes), Peppered (with jalapeños), Capped (with mushrooms), Topped (with chili), or Country (with gravy).
-You can also combine these options and order your hash browns All the Way, which includes everything for the ultimate hash brown experience</sub>
+<sub>‡ References to the 🧇 **Waffle House restaurant**, which allows you to customize hash browns using a specific lingo to add toppings or ingredients, such as Scattered (spread thin), Smothered (with onions), Covered (with cheese), Chunked (with ham), Diced (with tomatoes), Peppered (with jalapeños), Capped (with mushrooms), Topped (with chili), or Country (with gravy).
+You can also combine these options and order your hash browns All the Way, which includes everything for the ultimate hash brown experience. 🧇</sub>